Check out our Insiders guide for everything related on the great Slieve League cliffs of Ireland.

 The Pilgrim’s Path is narrow and steep – in some places, it’s rocky underfoot, and in other places, boggy.
-Therefore, make sure you’re dressed appropriately with waterproof jacket and trousers, as well as sturdy hiking boots with ankle support!
+Therefore, make sure you’ve dressed appropriately in a waterproof jacket and trousers, as well as sturdy hiking boots with ankle support!

 This meant that official Catholic worship was outlawed, but many Irish refused to convert, so they met in secret in remote, rural places, such as Slieve League, where they said mass from allotted “mass rocks.”
 Along the Pilgrim’s Path, you’ll find the remains of a Mass Rock, a makeshift “church.”
 Today it’s in ruin, but the name stuck!

 Further up, you’ll find a yellow pole marking the summit – as you round the bend, you’ll feel a wall of wind blasting over the Slieve League cliffs.
 Inch closer through the wind to the edge (though keep in mind there isn’t much in the way of barriers) and admire the amazing panorama of the massive cliffs and churning Atlantic below.